peterxsu/pmat_pdk/README.md

 (2) Install the shapely library from:
 	http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely

-	-If you are using a 64-bit system, make sure you install:
+	*If you are using a 64-bit system, make sure you install:
 		Shapely-1.5.16-cp27-cp27m-win_amd64.whl
-	-Open a command prompt (type "CMD" into the windows search tab) and navigate to the Downloads folder, then enter:
+	*Open a command prompt (type "CMD" into the windows search tab) and navigate to the Downloads folder, then enter:

 	$ pip install Shapely-1.5.16-cp27-cp27m-win_amd64.whl